Introduction

 6. Which laser is the right laser?

-Depending on the skin type and the colors contained in the tattoo, the wavelength of the laser to be used must be selected.
+Depending on skin type, the colors contained in the tattoo, the age of the tattoo and any prior treatments, the correct wavelength of the laser to be used must be selected.
+The length of the laser pulse must also be individually determined.

-Black, blue-black and red respond best to therapy.
-It becomes more difficult with tattoos in yellow, brown and purple.
+Black, blue-black, and red respond best to treatment.
+It becomes more difficult with tattoos in yellow, brown, and violet.

-Dark blue-black tattoos respond very well to the Q-switched Neodymium YAG laser with a wavelength of 1064nm.
+Dark blue-black tattoos respond very well to the Q-switched Neodymium YAG laser or the picosecond laser with a wavelength of 1064nm.

-Red and orange tattoos should be treated with the Q-switched KTP laser at a wavelength of 532nm.
+Red and orange tattoos should be treated with a wavelength of 532 nm using the Q-switched KTP laser or a picosecond laser with this wavelength.

-Green, blue and also purple can usually be treated with the Q-switched Alexandrite laser.
+Green, blue and also purple can usually be treated with the Q-switched Alexandrite laser or the picosecond laser.
 This works with a wavelength of 755nm.

 Tattoo removal Laser-Pico Dr Schnitzler Zurich-Enge